prameshsingh/generalized-modularity-density/README.md

 1. Prepare data

 	* 1.1 Use an edgelist file including 3 columns (separated by space or tab with no header) with the last one representing the weight.
 (If the network is unweighted, just put 1 to the whole column.
 The network should be undirected.
 Self-loops will be ignored.
+Nodes must be labeled from 1 to N where N is the total number of nodes to consider.
 See example in karate.txt)
 	* 1.2 Use bash script (work.sh) to generate the three files required by the program.
 	* Example: